How To Read Guitar Tabs In 5 Easy Steps

 In this lesson, we are going to learn how to read guitar tabs in 5 easy steps.
 Guitar tabs are the universal way that guitar players read sheet music.
 It is a simplified version of standard notation (regular sheet music you’re normally used to looking at in music books) and resembles a framework that is specific to the guitar.

 Is learning to read guitar tabs important?

 Yes!
 The reason why it is important to read guitar tabs is that it allows you to discover musical passages that you otherwise might not of learned.
 Watching someone play guitar on video is fine, but when you’re looking at the written page, your brain processes this information quite different.
 If you can learn how to read tabs, they are not only going to open your eyes to something more, but also allow you to be able to remember what you are playing.

 How to understand guitar tabs.

 As you can see from the pictures above, guitar tabs are the same thing as regular notes.
 They’re just written differently.
 Look at the chart above and see clearly at the top you have regular notes, and on the bottom you have numbers.
-In the guitar picture, you can clearly see that the numbers represent the frets & strings.
+In the guitar picture, you can see that the numbers represent the frets & strings.

-These numbers, represent the notes, just presented in a different way to make it easier to read.
-The only thing that’s confusing about tabs, is that your biggest string is on the bottom, but on the top of your guitar fretboard.
+These numbers represent the notes, just presented in a different way to make it easier to read.
+The only thing that’s confusing about tabs, is that your biggest string is on the bottom, but the top of your guitar fretboard.
 So when reading tabs you must remember this.
 The reason for this is because, in sheet music, the lowest note is always on the bottom.

 The lines above are on what’s called a musical staff that is made up of five lines.
 The tab below represents the 6 strings of the guitar, and the numbers represent where to put your fingers on the fretboard.
 So basically, we’ve converted hard to understand notes, into easy to understand numbers.